vt-tlos-pathways/pathways-docs/README.md

 Canvas has two types of quizzes available: ***Classic*** and ***New***.
 Unless you have actively created a ***New*** quiz, your quizzes are ***Classic***.

 - If you want to evaluate all questions on a quiz for a single Pathways outcome, you can use Option #1 above with ***Classic*** quizzes.
-- If you want to evaulate multiple Pathways outcomes in a single quiz, then you MUST use Option #2 above with ***New*** quizzes.
+- If you want to evaluate multiple Pathways outcomes in a single quiz, then you MUST use Option #2 above with ***New*** quizzes.

 !> **Before you create a New quiz or convert a Classic quiz to a New quiz, please be aware of the following:**
  :x: You cannot transfer multiple question banks from Classic to New Quizzes